asanza/uisim/Readme.md

 uisim.c.
 It uses the [SDL2](https://www.libsdl.org/index.php) library to draw the virtual lcd screen and to read the user input via keyboard.

-The header file (uisim.h) is selfs-explanatory.
+The header file (uisim.h) is self-explanatory.

 ## License